EV & Hybrid Zone

 Model5-Yr MaintenanceAvg Annual InsuranceEnergy (15K mi/yr)Est. 5-Yr Total

-No federal credit applied (expired Sept.
-2025).
-Insurance via III data, maintenance via DOE benchmarks.
-Results vary by state and driver profile.
+No federal credit applied — it expired Sept.
+2025.
+Insurance via Insurance Information Institute data.
+Maintenance via DOE benchmarks.
+Results vary significantly by state, driver profile, and home charging access.

 Best Budget Electric Car 2026 — Under $35,000